VoxelForge/VoxelForge/API.md

 ### `doc.set_category_order(category_list)`
 Sets the order of categories in the category list.
-The Documentation System starts with this default order:
+The help starts with this default order:

-    {"basics", "online", "nodes", "tools", "craftitems"}
+    {"basics", "nodes", "tools", "craftitems", "advanced"}

 This function can be called at any time, but it recommended to only call this function once for the entire server session and to only call it